NHS Scotland: Initiatives

 There is a substantial effort to develop a drone delivery service.
-The University of Strathclyde, NHS Grampian, NATS Holdings, AGS Airports and other partners form a consortium, Care and Equity – Healthcare Logistics UAS Scotland known as ‘CAELUS‘ which has designed drone landing stations for NHS sites across Scotland and developed a virtual model of the proposed delivery network.
+The University of Strathclyde, NHS Grampian, NATS Holdings, AGS Airports and other partners form a consortium, Care and Equity – Healthcare Logistics UAS Scotland known as 'CAELUS' which has designed drone landing stations for NHS sites across Scotland and developed a virtual model of the proposed delivery network.
 It is testing whether drones will improve logistics services, including the transport of laboratory samples, blood products, chemotherapy and medicines.
 It is hoped that this will provide equity of care between urban and remote rural communities.
 At present patients in remote areas may have to travel for hours to reach a hospital able to provide specialised treatment.
 Skyports, a drone operator, is running flight trials and live flights should start in 2023.

 Performance

 In 2014 the Nuffield Trust and the Health Foundation produced a report comparing the performance of the NHS in the four countries of the UK since devolution in 1999.
 They included data for the North East of England as an area more similar to the devolved areas than the rest of England.
 They found that there was little evidence that any one country was moving ahead of the others consistently across the available indicators of performance.
 There had been improvements in all four countries in life expectancy and in rates of mortality amenable to health care.
 Despite the hotly contested policy differences between the four countries there was little evidence, where there was comparable data, of any significant differences in outcomes.
 The authors also complained about the increasingly limited set of comparable data on the four health systems of the UK.

-In 2014–2015 more than 7,500 NHS patients were treated in private hospitals in order to meet waiting times targets.
+In 2014–2015 more than 7,500 NHS patients were treated in private hospitals to meet waiting times targets.

-Dr Peter Bennie, of the British Medical Association, attacked the decision to release weekly reports on the Accident and Emergency 4 hour wait target in June 2015.
-In June 2015 92.2% of patients were admitted or discharged within 4 hours against a target of 95%.
-He said "The publication of these weekly statistics completely misses the point and diverts attention from the real issues in our health service."
+Dr. Peter Bennie, of the British Medical Association, attacked the decision to release weekly reports on the Accident and Emergency 4-hour wait target in June 2015.
+In June 2015, 92.2% of patients were admitted or discharged within 4 hours against a target of 95%.
+He said, "The publication of these weekly statistics completely misses the point and diverts attention from the real issues in our health service."